OmarMongy/Single_Cycle_MIPS_processor/README.md

 ## Introduction

-Welcome to the Single-Cycle MIPS Processor repository.
+Welcome to my Single-Cycle MIPS Processor repository.
 This project presents a complete design and implementation of a single-cycle MIPS processor, adhering to the MIPS instruction set architecture (ISA).
 The primary objective is to create a processor that can execute each instruction within a single clock cycle, providing an efficient and straightforward design approach.

 ## Features